-	Fire is also vital for protection in the deep jungle but our platform was too high to feed a fire without having to climb down, repeatedly, to the forest floor.
+Fire is also vital for protection in the deep jungle.
+Though our platform was too high to feed a fire without having to climb down, repeatedly, to the forest floor.

-	A problem exacerbated by the fact that we had our boots off at night to dry out our feet and prevent jungle rot.
+A problem exacerbated that we had our boots off at night to dry out our feet and prevent jungle rot.

-	We built another, mini, wood platform on our sleeping platform and then daubed a layer of thick clay on top of it to prevent the fire burning through.
-We had very few insect problems because it also acted as a smudge fire as a fair bit of the smoke was trapped in the shelter with us because of the roof.
-We didn’t wake to same amazing view as in Aitutaki but thanks to our choice of shelter, complete with in-house fire place, we made it through the night without becoming dinner for a jaguar.
+We built another mini wood platform on our sleeping platform.
+Afterward, we daubed a layer of thick clay on top of it to prevent the fire from burning through.
+We had very few insect problems because it also acted as a smudge fire.
+A fair bit of the smoke was trapped in the shelter with us because of the roof.
+We didn’t wake to the same amazing view as in Aitutaki.
+Thanks to our choice of shelter we made it through the night without becoming dinner for a jaguar.

 Watch this video by J&J acres on how to build a teepee: